openmediavault/openmediavault-docs/new_user_guide/newuserguide.rst

 Another characteristic of hard drives is that they rarely fail all at once.
 While it is possible for a drive to fail abruptly, and without notice, it is a fairly rare occurrence.
 Typically hard drives begin to fail slowly, gradually accelerating toward a point in time where they become unreadable.
-This unfortunate circumstance, data lost to a corrupted or completely unreadable hard drive, might be avoidable with automated testing and monitoring.
+This unfortunate circumstance, where data lost to a corrupted or completely unreadable hard drive, might be avoidable with automated testing and monitoring.

 To protect the server's data, enabling SMART is strongly recommended.